Types of Female Incontinence

 Collagen Peptides Protein Powder for Women

-If you’re experience urine leaking or sense of urgency, you likely have incontinence.
+If you’re experiencing urine leaking or a sense of urgency, you likely have incontinence.
 But did you know there are different types of female incontinence and they should be treated differently?
-Let’s break down what the types are the best way to treat them.
+Let’s break down what the types are and the best way to treat them.

 Unexpected Leaks?
 You May Have Stress Incontinence